-(\) Number of shares outstanding at the beginning of the period, excluding the average number of treasury shares held during the period.
+^() Number of shares outstanding at the beginning of the period, excluding the average number of treasury shares held during the period.
 Includes the retrospective adjustments set out in IAS 33.

-(\\) Including CaixaBank's 2014 individual profit, basic earnings per share would be EUR 0.16.
+^() Including CaixaBank's 2014 individual profit, basic earnings per share would be EUR 0.16.

-7. Business combinations, acquisition and disposal of ownership interests in subsidiaries
+7. Business combinations and mergers